The committee aims to reflect Europe’s diversity, with most geographic regions of Europe represented. The current term runs from 2020 to 2024.

 As a former President of the Norwegian Autism Society, Harald has been a member of several of the stakeholder engagement committees for the Department of Health and Care services in the Norwegian Directorate of Health and Social services.

 He has also served as Chairman of the Advisory group, the Autism unit, the National centre for competency on Autism at Oslo University Hospital.

 In addition to his voluntary work for autism, Harald is the father of two girls.
 The youngest has autism with complex support needs.

 When he is not working on his commitments in relation to the field of autism, he works as an engineering manager for an international manufacturer of oil and gas production equipment.

-Zsuzsanna has been involved in autism organisations, both in Hungary and at the European level, for the past seven years.
+Zsuzsanna is the director of Mars Autism Foundation.
+She has been involved in autism organisations, both in Hungary and at the European level, for the past fifteen years.
 Zsuzsanna was the president of the Hungarian Autistic Society for four years and has played a key role in advocating for the rights of people with autism in Hungary, as well as providing advice to organisations and families about their rights and best practices.
-She also played a central role in the organisation of the last Autism-Europe International Congress which was held in Budapest, Hungary, in 2013.
+She also played a central role in the organisation of the 2013 Autism-Europe’s XI International Congress which was held in Budapest, Hungary.

-In addition to her work for autism, Zsuzsanna is also the mother of a teenage boy with autism in need of a high-level of support and works in fundraising for an NGO.
+In addition to her work for autism, Zsuzsanna is also the mother of a young adult on the autism spectrum in need of a high-level of support and works in a deinstitutionalisation project.

 Vice President | France